nodemailer/wildduck/README.md

 ### Is the server scalable?

-Not yet.
-These are some changes that need to be done:
+Not yet exactly.
+Even though on some parts Wild Duck is already fast, there are still some important improvements that need to be done:

 1. Optimize SEARCH queries to use MongoDB queries.
 Currently only simple stuff (flag, internaldate, not flag, modseq) is included in query and more complex comparisons are handled by the application but this means that too much data must be loaded from database (unless it is a very simple query like "SEARCH UNSEEN" that is already optimized)
 2. Optimize FETCH queries to load only partial data for BODY subparts
 3. Parse incoming message into the mime tree as a stream.
 Currently the entire message is buffered in memory before being parsed.
-4. Add quota handling.
-Every time a user gets a new message added to storage, the quota counter should increase.
-If only a single quota root would be used per account then implementing rfc2087 should be fairly easy.
-What is not so easy is keeping count on copied and deleted messages (there's a great technique for this described in the [mail.ru blog](https://team.mail.ru/efficient-storage-how-we-went-down-from-50-pb-to-32-pb/)).

 ### How does it work?